Full transparency on what nullchat does, how it protects you, and what we can and cannot see.

 What is message padding?

-Before encryption, every message is padded to a fixed block size (256 bytes).
-This means a short message like "hi" produces the same size ciphertext as a message like "meet me at the park."
+Before encryption, every message is padded to a fixed 8,192-byte block using a 2-byte length prefix followed by the message content and random noise.
+This means a short message like "hi" produces the exact same size ciphertext as a message at the maximum length.
 Without padding, an observer could guess message content based on ciphertext length.
-Padding eliminates this side channel.
+The random noise fill (not zeros) ensures there is no distinguishable pattern in the plaintext before encryption.
+Padding eliminates this side channel entirely.

 What is timestamp obfuscation?